 Joint Masters programme

-The University of Glasgow and The University of the West Indies will be jointly offering a Master of Arts Programme in Reparatory Justice.
+The University of Glasgow and The University of the West Indies will be jointly offering a Masters Programme in Reparatory Justice.

 With many grassroot activists participating in the fight for reparations justice, it is important to broaden the access to information to them and allow for their certification in the field.

 Students will complete the programme in 1 year on a full time or 2 years on a part time basis, while registered either at The University of the West Indies or at University of Glasgow and in the future, possibly at other participating universities.

 This postgraduate programme will be the first like it in the world, and it has several unique features: